 The aim of the All Wales Access to HE Diplomas is to give you the skills necessary to progress to and successfully participate in a programme of higher education.
 They are targeted at learners who have substantial life experience gained since completing compulsory schooling.

 You will study subject areas such as biology, chemistry, environmental science, mathematics and study skills.

-- GCSE grade C including Mathematics or English or Welsh 1st Language, GCSE Grade D or equivalent in Mathematics or Numeracy and GCSE Science, as required by the route of progression to university.
+- GCSE Grade C including Mathematics or English or Welsh 1st Language, GCSE Grade D or equivalent in Mathematics or Numeracy and GCSE Science, as required by the route of progression to university.
 You should have at least three years of relevant life skills gained after compulsory education.

 Access to Higher Education Diplomas are designed to help you return to studying after a break.
 As such, the sessions will be participative with a friendly and encouraging atmosphere.
 You will work closely with the tutors, learning through formal teaching as well as discussions, demonstrations experimental and project work.